geeknik/my-awesome-stars/README.md

 - [medialab/xan](https://github.com/medialab/xan) - The CSV magician
 - [sharkdp/fd](https://github.com/sharkdp/fd) - A simple, fast and user-friendly alternative to 'find'
 - [Hawzen/hdp](https://github.com/Hawzen/hdp) - What would happen if we didn't use TCP or UDP?
-- [nobodywho-ooo/nobodywho](https://github.com/nobodywho-ooo/nobodywho) - NobodyWho is a plugin that lets you interact with local LLMs in the Godot game engine, with more plugins in development.
+- [nobodywho-ooo/nobodywho](https://github.com/nobodywho-ooo/nobodywho) - NobodyWho is a plugin that lets you interact with local LLMs, we currently support Godot and Unity, with even more plugins on their way.
 - [kunai-project/kunai](https://github.com/kunai-project/kunai) - Threat-hunting tool for Linux
 - [getAsterisk/deepclaude](https://github.com/getAsterisk/deepclaude) - A high-performance LLM inference API and Chat UI that integrates DeepSeek R1's CoT reasoning traces with Anthropic Claude models.
 - [duckysmacky/databoxer](https://github.com/duckysmacky/databoxer) - Fast and easy to use CLI-based file encryption program 📦